Content Map Terms

 People who carry too much fat around the middle, rather than around the hips, are more likely to have health problems.
 In women, a waist size of 88 cm (35 in.) or more raises the chance for disease.
 In men, a waist size of 102 cm (40 in.) or more raises the chance for disease.
 Waist size cutoff may be lower for some people.

 Check this table to find your risk for disease using your body mass index and waist size.

 What causes obesity?

 How you eat, how active you are, and other things such as genetics affect how your body uses calories and whether you gain weight.

 If your family members have obesity, you may have inherited a tendency to gain weight.
 And your family also helps form your eating and lifestyle habits, which can lead to obesity.

 Also, our busy lives make it harder to plan and cook healthy meals.
 For many of us, it's easier to reach for prepared foods, go out to eat, or go to the drive-through.
 But these foods are often high in saturated fat and calories.
 Portions are often too large.
 Work schedules, long commutes, and other commitments also cut into the time we have for physical activity.

 You've tried diets, but you always gain the weight back.
 What can you do?

 Focus on health, not diets.
 Diets are hard to stay on and usually don't work in the long run.
 It is very hard to stay with a diet that includes lots of big changes in your eating habits.

-Instead of a diet, focus on lifestyle changes that will improve your health and achieve the right balance of energy and calories.
-To lose weight, you need to burn more calories than you take in.
-You may be able to lose weight by eating healthy foods in reasonable amounts and becoming more active.
-And you need to do it every day.
+Instead of a diet, focus on lifestyle changes that will improve your health.
+You may be able to lose weight by eating healthy foods and becoming more active.

 Make a plan for change.
 Work with your doctor to create a plan that will work for you.
 Ask family members and friends for help in keeping with your plan.
 Ask your doctor to recommend a dietitian to help you with meal planning.